 The vendor held out his palm without dragging his gaze from me.
 “Five golds.”

-He bowed his head, either to hide the smirk or to acknowledge my feisty jibe.
-“True.
-Aside from my wiles, no shadows lurk here.
+This tart belligerence earned me a twitch of his lips beneath his beard, something almost a smile.
+He bowed to acknowledge my jibe.
+“Aside from my wiles, no shadows lurk here.
 Not even in your eyes.”

 The word hung so thick on the air, I could swear he’d spoken it although his mouth remained straight.

 I’d had enough.
 I was frittering away a bright day playing word games with an illusionist.